You Belong in Baroque

 - Excerpt: Mozart Symphony No. 40, movement 1, mm.
 105-138

-All in-person auditions will be by invitation.
-A travel and housing stipend will be provided for non-Boston area residents), thanks to grant funding.
+All in-person auditions will be by invitation and will take place on Monday, April 28, 2025 in Boston.
+A travel and housing stipend will be provided for non-Boston area residents, thanks to grant funding.

 Audition preparation assistance is available to all candidates.
 Please email fellowship@handelandhaydn.org.